Kernel methods for detecting coherent structures in dynamical data: Abstract

 \section{Abstract}

 We illustrate relationships between classical kernel-based dimensionality reduction techniques and eigendecompositions of empirical estimates of \emph{reproducing kernel Hilbert space} (RKHS) operators associated with dynamical systems.
-In particular, we show that kernel \emph{canonical correlation analysis} (CCA) can be interpreted in terms of kernel transfer operators and that coherent sets of particle trajectories can be computed by applying kernel CCA to Lagrangian data.
+In particular, we show that kernel \emph{canonical correlation analysis} (CCA) can be interpreted in terms of kernel transfer operators and that it can be obtained by optimizing the \emph{variational approach for Markov processes} (VAMP) score.
+As a result, we show that coherent sets of particle trajectories can be computed by kernel CCA.
 We demonstrate the efficiency of this approach with several examples, namely the well-known Bickley jet, ocean drifter data, and a molecular dynamics problem with a time-dependent potential.
-Furthermore, we propose a straightforward generalization of \emph{dynamic mode decomposition} (DMD) called \emph{coherent mode decomposition} (CMD).
+Finally, we propose a straightforward generalization of \emph{dynamic mode decomposition} (DMD) called \emph{coherent mode decomposition} (CMD).
+Our results provide a generic machine learning approach to the computation of coherent sets with an objective score that can be used for cross-validation and the comparison of different methods.

+\begin{quotation} While coherent sets of particles are common in dynamical systems, they are notoriously challenging to identify.
+In this article, we leverage the combination of a suite of methods designed to approximate the eigenfunctions of transfer operators with kernel embeddings in order to design an algorithm for detecting coherent structures in Langrangian data.
+It turns out that the resulting method is a well-known technique to analyze relationships between multidimensional variables, namely kernel canonical correlation analysis.
+Our algorithm successfully identifies coherent structures in several diverse examples, including oceanic currents and a molecular dynamics problem with a moving potential.
+Furthermore, we show that a natural extension of our algorithm leads to a coherent mode decomposition, a counterpart to dynamic mode decomposition. \end{quotation}